InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > "Game controller" refers to a "controller" in the Model-View-Controller sense here, not a gamepad or joystick, and must be a subclass of `OctopusGameController`.
     >
-    > If your game does not need to share any global logic or data across multiple scenes, you can simply call `OctopusGameController(states:initialStateClass:)` instead of creating a subclass.
+    > If your game does not need to share any complex logic or data across multiple scenes, you can simply call `OctopusGameController(states:initialStateClass:)` instead of creating a subclass.

 3. The game controller must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.